webcoyote/TubeGate/assets/STORE_LISTING.md

 ## Detailed Description

-Take control of your YouTube experience with TubeGate - a powerful, privacy-focused content filter that helps you curate your feed.
+Take control of your YouTube experience with TubeGate - a powerful, free, privacy-focused content filter that helps you curate your feed.

 WHAT IS TUBEGATE?